 - Causation without correlation is commonplace.
 “We have demonstrated that causes can be uncorrelated from their effects, and this makes deciphering mechanisms even harder.”

 - Interactions in nature are episodic.
-Ecosystems are structured by ephemeral bottlenecks – as hypothesized by John A. Wiens decades ago (1977).
+Ecosystems are structured by ephemeral bottlenecks.
+This was hypothesized by John A. Wiens decades ago (1977).

 - As such, ecological dynamics cannot be reasonably represented as having time-averaged or constant interactions/transitions such as in classical Volterra and Logistic models, or in typical Markov models.